Uways al-Barawi: Reception in Mogadishu

-Following Uways return he would visit Mogadishu and this famous story of his meeting with the Hirab Imam Mahmud and Asharaf leaders in the city recorded by Scott Reese.
+Following Uways return he would visit Mogadishu and this famous story of his meeting with the Abgal Imam Mahmud and Asharaf leaders in the city recorded by Scott Reese.

 When Shaykh Uways al-Qadiri came from Bagdhad he stayed in the house of Imam Mahmud Binyamin Al-Ya'qubi, who received him and honoured him, he was initiated into the Qadiriyya [by Shaykh Uways].
 There was in that time in Mogadishu a heinous practice called hiku that was practiced by two groups; one was called the 'almugh and the other the shabili.
 Each was a powerful party being composed of people from Hamarweyn and Shangani [the two principal quarters of the town].
 The members of each faction aided each other with their assets.
 Among them were the Asharaaf, merchants, notables, clan elders, rulers, patrons and people of the ships.
 All of them assisted and participated in this abominable practice until the hearts of the ulama contracted [with anguish] but they were incapable of stopping the custom ...[However], when [the participants in this practice] heard of his arrival in Mogadishu and his presence in the house of the Imam they took counsel in their meeting place and said: Tomorrow, God willing, we will meet in the Friday mosque in Shangani and face Shaykh Uways al-Qadiri so that we may repent before him this abomination.
 They met in front of the mosque, performed ritual ablutions and went before Shaykh Uways.
 They greeted each other, and their leaders said, 'O Sheikh Uways al-Qadiri, we repentof this abomination and fraud and abandon it.
 May God grant us victory and guidance...'
 And...they abandoned this repulsive practice and other abominations with his blessing.